Lisa Hess discovered ways to pair cleaning with organizing for two times the benefit.

-How Christina Pearson discovered that having a well-ordered house was part of God’s plan for her and that cleanliness really, truly is godliness.
+How Christina Antus discovered that having a well-ordered house was part of God’s plan for her and that cleanliness really, truly is godliness.

 Tami Kiser, aka Smart Martha, talks about the number one way to lighten your housecleaning load–keep stuff picked up and put away.
 Oh, what a tough battle that is!